 A roaster oven is a versatile cooking appliance that allows you to roast, bake, steam and slow cook, replacing many of the appliances in your kitchen.
-Cooking a turkey in a 16-qt. roaster oven uses less energy than your kitchen oven and, because of its compact size, allows you to cook a turkey in less time than your conventional oven.
-A 16-qt. roaster requires eight minutes per lb., whereas a conventional over requires 12 to 15 minutes per lb.
+Cooking a turkey in a 16-quart roaster oven uses less energy than your kitchen oven, and because of its compact size, allows you to cook a turkey in less time than your conventional oven.
+A 16-quart roaster requires eight minutes per pound, whereas a conventional over requires 12-to-15 minutes per pound.

 Remove the turkey neck and giblet bag from the body of a thawed turkey.
 Rinse the turkey well inside and out.
 Dry the turkey with paper towels.